-When there is an unpleasant accident, Irvine sports a world-class fire department, municipal police force, and private ambulance industry.
-There are many hospitals, urgent care centers, and emergency care centers dotted along the city.
+When there is an unpleasant accident, Irvine sports a world-class fire department, municipal police force, and private ambulance industry, many hospitals, urgent care centers, and emergency care centers dotted along with the city.
 To top it off, it has one of the lowest crime rates in the world.

 In any event, Irvine’s visitors and residents are not immune from personal injury claims.
-Although traffic accidents prevail as a top cause of harm to others, dog bites are up there with slips and falls as a main cause of Irvine’s personal injuries.
+Although traffic accidents prevail as a top cause of harm to others, dog bites are up there with slips and fall as the leading cause of Irvine’s injuries.

-Many dog owners fail to comply with the six foot leash law, or simply let their dogs run loose.
+Many dog owners fail to comply with the six-foot leash law or simply let their dogs run loose.
 Orange County sees more than four dogs biting people per day.
-Of special interest, OC is a declared “rabies zone.”
+Of particular interest, OC is a declared “rabies zone.”

 So an infection from a dog bite can cause blood poisoning or death.
 Remarkably, 1,500 OC dog bites were reported in 2016.
 Dogs chasing bicyclists and kids on bikes are a common concern.

-Fortunately, for those needing any legal services, ELFPI offers the most outstanding personal injury attorneys in the country.
+Fortunately, Ehline Law Firm offers the most outstanding personal injury attorneys in the country for those needing any legal services.
 Also, with multiple California offices, we are conveniently located in Irvine to lessen your worries.

 What if you are unsure about where the fault lies?
 For example, a public school, a private hospital, an elder care facility, or pizza delivery service could be on the hook depending upon the unique facts presented by your case.